 Action Summary

-- Measure the room footprint with tape, then measure the entire delivery route (including diagonals).
+- Measure the room footprint with tape, then measure the full delivery route, including diagonal clearance.

-- Shop by seat depth/height first, then confirm overall width and arm thickness.
+- Shop by seat depth and seat height first, then confirm overall width and arm thickness.

-- Pick the smallest “type” that still matches your real use (lounging, daily work, guests).
+- Pick the smallest type that still matches how you will really use it—lounging, daily seating, working, or overnight guests.

 Related Compact Sofa Topics People Also Search